Medicaid Planning

 Our attorneys can help design a Medicaid plan that will pay for your or your parents’ medical expenses while preserving the home—so the “community spouse” (the person still living in the home while his or her spouse is receiving nursing home care) won’t have to sell it to pay for their spouse’s care.
 A well-designed plan also preserves savings and investments.

 The rules for Medicaid eligibility are strict.
-Because our Medicaid planning attorneys know the rules and laws and strategies, we’ll show you how to preserve your parents’ home and savings—and make sure they’re eligible for Medicaid benefits in the future (and avoid penalties for [INSERT REASON THEY’D FACE A PENALTY).
+Because our Medicaid planning attorneys know the rules and laws and strategies, we’ll show you how to preserve your parents’ home and savings—and make sure they’re eligible for Medicaid benefits in the future.

 Our Attorneys Have Helped Many Clients Qualify for Medicaid Benefits and Preserve Their Personal Assets Along the Way.